kathialopezr/data-analytics-portfolio/nashville-housing-analysis/README.md

-# Nashville Housing Data – Data Cleaning & Analysis
-# Overview

-This project focuses on cleaning, organizing, and preparing a real-world housing dataset from Nashville, Tennessee.
-The goal is to demonstrate foundational data analytics skills, including data cleaning, standardization, transformation, and preparation for analysis.

-# Tools Used

-Excel

-SQL (optional, coming later)

-Data visualization tool (optional)

-Dataset

-# Source: Public Nashville Housing Dataset

-# Rows: ~56,000

-# Columns: Multiple housing-related fields

-# Objectives

-Clean and standardize the dataset

-Transform key fields (dates, addresses, categories)

-Identify patterns and inconsistencies

-Prepare data for future analysis and visualization

-# Cleaning Steps Completed

-(Coming soon — cleaning in progress)

-# Next Steps

-Create summary statistics

-Build simple visualizations

-Document insights

-Upload before/after screenshots
+# Nashville Housing Data — Data Cleaning & Exploratory Analysis

+## 📌 Overview
+This project focuses on cleaning, organizing, and exploring a real-world housing dataset from Nashville, Tennessee.
+It demonstrates foundational data analytics skills including data cleaning, standardization, transformation, and exploratory analysis using Google Sheets.

+---

+## 🎯 Objectives
+- Clean and standardize the raw dataset
+- Prepare the data for analysis
+- Identify basic patterns and opportunities for deeper insights
+- Document the process clearly for recruiters and stakeholders

+---

+## 🗂️ Dataset
+- **Source:** Public Nashville Housing Dataset (Kaggle)
+- **File:** `nashville_housing.csv`
+- **Rows:** ~56,000
+- **Description:** Contains property sales records, addresses, prices, ownership details, and transaction dates.

+---

+## 🧹 Data Cleaning Steps (Completed)
+These steps were performed using **Google Sheets**:

+### ✅ 1.
+Standardized date formats
+Converted the `SaleDate` column into a consistent date format using *Format → Number → Date*.

+### ✅ 2.
+Split property address into components
+Used *Data → Split text to columns* with comma as delimiter to separate street and city fields.

+### ✅ 3.
+Removed duplicate records
+Applied *Data → Data cleanup → Remove duplicates* to eliminate repeated rows.

+### ✅ 4.
+Standardized text fields
+Used the `PROPER()` function to format owner names and other text fields into consistent capitalization.

+### ✅ 5.
+Optional transformations
+Separated owner first and last names using *Split text to columns* (space delimiter).

+---

+## 📊 Exploratory Analysis (Coming Soon)
+Planned steps:
+- Summary statistics
+- Price distribution analysis
+- Trends by year
+- Insights by location
+- Initial charts created in Google Sheets

+---

+## 💡 Insights (Coming Soon)
+Will include 3–5 professional insights based on cleaned data.

+---

+## 🛠️ Tools Used
+- Google Sheets
+- (Optional upcoming) Tableau / Power BI
+- GitHub for version control & documentation

+---

+## ✅ Next Steps
+- Upload visualizations
+- Add SQL queries for deeper analysis
+- Build a small dashboard
+- Add insights and recommendations

+---

+## 📬 Contact
+If you'd like to review more of my work or connect:

+- GitHub Portfolio main page
+- LinkedIn
+- Email: [tu email aquí]